-North Korea’s series of missile tests have wrought on many questions about ballistic missile defense.
+North Korea’s recent series of missile tests have wrought on many questions about ballistic missile defense.
 This article provides a detailed overview of all deployed American ballistic missile defense systems, including their components, test history, and planned upgrades.

 But first, an explanation of some important terms.
 Ballistic missiles are similar to the rockets which launch astronauts and satellites, except instead of placing a payload into orbit, they carry a warhead which falls back to earth at extreme speed.
 Ballistic missiles can travel very long distances in a short period of time, making them well-suited for delivering nuclear weapons.
 Unlike airplanes or cruise missiles, which are powered by engines for the vast majority of their flight, ballistic missiles use rocket motors during their boost phase only and rely on that energy to reach their target.
 Some more complex ballistic missiles feature warheads that separate from the propulsion stack, reducing drag during descent.

 Ballistic missiles (or just their warheads, if separating) reach extreme speeds, from 3,000 to 15,000 miles per hour, as they fall back to earth.
 This makes them extremely difficult to track and destroy once they have begun their descent.
 The only currently viable approach is to obliterate the incoming warhead with another highly maneuverable missile, referred to as an interceptor.
 Some interceptors use explosives that detonate close to the target, while others slam directly into the target and destroy it using kinetic energy (a technique known as hit-to-kill).
 Alternative systems which use lasers or high-velocity guns are being researched but will not be covered here since they are not deployed.

 The following table contains important specifications for American-made ballistic missile defense systems.
 In-depth explanations follow the table.